Koopman Spectrum Nonlinear Regulators and Efficient Online Learning: Related work

 \section{Related work}

-Koopman operator was first introduced in~\citet{koopman1931hamiltonian}; and, during the last two decades, it has gained traction, leading to the developments of theory and algorithm (e.g. \citep{vcrnjaric2019koopman,kawahara2016dynamic,mauroy2016global,IFI+18,IK20}) partially due to the surge of interests in data-driven approaches.
-The analysis of nonlinear dynamical system with Koopman operator has been applied to control (e.g. \citep{korda2018linear,mauroy2020koopman,kaiser2021data,li2019learning,korda2020optimal}), using model predictive control (MPC) framework and linear quadratic regulator (LQR) under strict assumptions on the system (nonlinear controlled systems in general cannot be transformed to LQR problem even by lifting to a feature space).
-For unknown systems, active learning of Koopman operator has been proposed (\cite{abraham2019active}).
+Koopman operator was first introduced in~\citet{koopman1931hamiltonian}; and, during the last two decades, it has gained traction, leading to the developments of theory and algorithm (e.g. \citet{vcrnjaric2019koopman,kawahara2016dynamic,mauroy2016global,IFI+18,IK20,burov2021kernel}) partially due to the surge of interests in data-driven approaches.
+The analysis of nonlinear dynamical system with Koopman operator has been applied to control (e.g. \citet{korda2018linear,mauroy2020koopman,kaiser2021data,li2019learning,korda2020optimal}), using model predictive control (MPC) framework and linear quadratic regulator (LQR) although nonlinear controlled systems in general cannot be transformed to LQR problem even by lifting to a feature space.
+For unknown systems, active learning of Koopman operator has been proposed (\citet{abraham2019active}).
+Note our framework applied to stability regularization considers the solely different problem than that of \citep{mamakoukas2023learning}.
+In the context of stability regularization, our framework is {\em not for learning the stable Koopman operator or to construct a control Lyapunov function from the learned operator} but to solve the regulator problem to balance the (possibly task-based) cumulative cost and the spectrum cost that enforces stability.
+We will revisit this perspective in Section \ref{subsec:simexp}.

 The line of work that is most closely related to ours is the eigenstructure\,/\,pole assignments problem (e.g.\@ \citet{andry1983eigenstructure,hemati2017dynamic}) classically considered in the control community particularly for linear systems.
 In fact, in the literature on control, working in frequency domain has been standard (e.g.~\citet{pintelon2012system,sabanovic2011motion}).
 These problems aim at computing a feedback policy that generates the dynamics whose eigenstructure matches the desired one; we note such problems can be naturally encoded by using the Koopman spectrum cost in our framework as well.
 In connection with the relation of the Koopman operator to stability, these are in principle closely related to the recent surge of interest in neural networks to learn dynamics with stability \citep{manek2020learning,TK21}.